A step-by-step guide to Freshdesk automation to send reminders on pending tickets

 Rule 2: The final reminder and resolution after 7 days

-If the first nudge doesn’t work, this second rule serves as a final check-in before you close the loop.
+If the first nudge doesn’t get a response, this second rule serves as a final check-in before you close the loop.

 Here’s how you’d build it: